 I get the Cheong Fun cloth from my kitchenware supplier (here I am in Malaysia), but it may not be readily available at certain places.
 You can make one by using a piece of 100% cotton cloth (or cheesecloth) as a substitute.
 An old cotton bedsheet or pillowcase is the right candidate.

 The baking pan method is my choice for homemade rice rolls because I do not need to buy the special Cheung Fun cloth, which is hard to find.
-You can make it yourself (100% white thin cotton cloth), but is it worth the time.
-Furthermore, It is easier to roll the noodle with a non-stick pan than the cloth.
+Of course, you can make it yourself (100% white thin cotton cloth), but is it worth the time?
+Furthermore, It is easier to roll the noodle with a nonstick pan than the cloth.

-Suppose you want to consume it later, cover and keep in the refrigerator.
+Keep it in the refrigerator if you want to consume it later.
 Steams it over high heat for one or two minutes, and the texture is nearly as good as fresh.
 Do not freeze it because it will alter its texture.

 Cheung Fun - How to make steamd rice roll (肠粉)